jkhatri01/anshulpatel25.github.io/personal_website/content/post/cloud_native.md

 ### Automation

-- All the processes, tools which are used for developing, deployment and maintaining the apps should be automated or either should have API(s) for automation via custom scripts.
+- All the processes, tools which are used for development, deployment and maintenance of the apps should be automated or have API(s) for automation via custom scripts.

 ### API centric

 - Applications use well defined lightweight API on top of common protocols (For eg: REST, gRPC) for exchanging the data.
-The protocols used are intentionally language independent to support Polyglot architecture.
+The protocols used are intentionally language independent to support Polyglot Paradigm.